lyzadanger/Tartanator/README.markdown

 # Tartanator

 ## Configuration
-If you have this directory at your Web server's document root, you're probably good.
-Check that the `tartans` directory is writeable by your Web server's user.

-If you have this directory *not* at your document root, that's fine, too.
-Copy `config.inc.example` to `config.inc` and edit the settings here to reflect your path.
-You will probably only need to change the `PUBLIC_TARTAN_DIR` value.
+This code should in theory be config-less.
+It should be able to determine where it is installed relative to your Web server's `DOCUMENT_ROOT`.
+However, should you wish to alter this or the directories where tartan data, HTML and images are written, you can copy `config.inc.example` to `config.inc` and edit the settings therein.

 ## jQuery Mobile Images